-When manufacturing high performance O-rings and custom sealing solutions for the food process industry, safety has to be the number one priority.
+When manufacturing high performance O-rings, sanitary gaskets and custom sealing solutions for the food process industry, safety has to be the number one priority.
 Precision Polymer Engineering manufacturers from a wide range of elastomeric materials – including silicone.
 But how safe is silicone sealing, and how can the health of the end consumer be protected?

 At Precision Polymer Engineering, our sealing expertise combines not just compliance with an assortment of regulatory standards, but a deep understanding of our consumers and the critical performance of our elastomer products.

 From those without specialist knowledge standing outside of our industry, the safety of silicone in food applications is often called into question.
 With a firm commitment to minimising risk in the food process chain, our professional sealing engineers share their knowledge of silicone, its properties and what this means in regards to food safety.

 Silicone (or polydimethylsiloxane) is a man-made polymer and the product of Silica and Carbon when heated together at high temperatures.
 Silicone is a completely synthetic rubber, and a relatively hybrid material as it formed from organic compounds of Hydrogen and Carbon, known as hydrocarbons.